Chain-of-Thought (CoT)

 Why it helps

 LLMs are next-token predictors.
-Without explicit reasoning tokens, the model must compress all its "thinking" into the single probability distribution that predicts the answer token.
-With chain-of-thought, the model has actual working memory (the generated tokens) to carry state across reasoning steps.
+Without explicit reasoning tokens, the model must compress all its reasoning into the single probability distribution that predicts the answer token.
+With chain-of-thought, the model has working memory in the form of generated tokens to carry state across reasoning steps.
 This is especially valuable for arithmetic, multi-hop questions, and anything requiring tracking multiple constraints.

 Zero-shot vs few-shot CoT